Skip to content

 Pierre Alexandre SCHEMBRI

-Hello there, I'm a seasoned entrepreneur with a passion for both hardware and software that spans over two decades.
+I'm a seasoned entrepreneur based in Paris with a passion for both hardware and software that spans over two decades.
 My journey began in 1995 when I stumbled upon a BASIC programming book for MO5, which soon evolved into a fascination with PC hardware when I got my first computer in 1996 (I had to disassemble it to understand how it worked).

 In the late 90s, I moved quickly away from Quick Basic on to C and C++.
 I started developing small 3D games using OpenGL in 2002.
 I've always been intrigued by system-level programming and the concept of threads, which led me to explore Linux in depth, including building it from scratch in 2005 with LFS.